maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 ```
 {"steps"}
 ```
-For technical reasons this is one error that we are unable to validate currently.
+For technical reasons we cannot currently validate errors in teacher's authoring for this.

 # Example 1: a minimal Parson's question